nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 ## Azure AKS Advanced/Azure CNI Networking

-This architecture demonstrates the connectivity architecture and traffic flows connecting Azure AKS Private Cluster environment with your on-premises environment.
+This architecture demonstrates the connectivity architecture and traffic flows for connecting Azure AKS Private Cluster environment with your on-premises environment.
+In the Private AKS cluster the control plane or the kube API server has an **internal IP address**.
+This IP is exposed via a private endpoint in the AKS subnet.
+The on-premises networks use the Private IP address of the Kube-API server hence both DNS and routing has to be in place between on-premises and AKS network..A private DNS zone is also created example - abcxyz.privatelink.<region>.azmk8s.io.
+AKS services exposed using internal load balancer.
+Egress paths from AKS cluster to Internet can be designed using External Load balancer (default) or using Azure Firewall/NVA/NAT gateway using userDefinedRouting setting in AKS

 ## Reference Architecture

-### Advanced/Azure CNI Networking
+#### This reference architecture uses Advanced/Azure CNI Networking

 ![AKS Advanced Networking](images/aks-private-cluster.png)